Flinders Street railway station: Refurbishment

-Scaffolding covering most of the station's exterior in 2017.
+The main concourse of Town Hall station.

 By July 2017, the station had been almost completely repainted in the original 1910 colours.
 The distinctive yellow mustard colour was replaced with more muted shades of stone and red, which were determined based on a forensic analysis of the original paint layers on the surface of the building.

 As painting continued in January 2018, a further round of works was announced including the renewal of the Elizabeth Street pedestrian subway and rebuilding of the subway's south entrance to include direct access to platform 10.
-In 2018 the pedestrian forecourt in front of the station's main entrance was expanded and new security bollards were installed to protect pedestrians from cars, as part of the security response to the January 2017 Bourke Street car attack.
+In 2018 the pedestrian forecourt in front of the station's main entrance was expanded and new bollards were installed to protect pedestrians from cars, as part of the security response to the January 2017 Bourke Street car attack.

 Town Hall station

-From 2025, the Flinders Street station complex will expand with the opening of the adjacent Town Hall rapid transit station under Swanston Street, which will have a number of new entrances in the surrounding precinct.

-As part of the Metro Tunnel project, City Square on Swanston Street was fenced off in 2017 for the commencement of construction works on a new CBD station, which will directly connect with Flinders Street.
-In November 2017, after a naming competition, it was announced the CBD South station would have a separate name from Flinders Street station and be named Town Hall, after the nearby Melbourne Town Hall.
-Major station works on Town Hall station began in 2018 with the station expected to open in 2025.
+As part of the Metro Tunnel project, City Square on Swanston Street was fenced off in 2017 for the commencement of construction works on a new CBD station, to connect with Flinders Street.
+In November 2017, after a naming competition, it was announced the CBD South station would have a separate name from Flinders Street station and be named for the nearby Melbourne Town Hall.
+Major station works on Town Hall station began in 2018 and the station opened in late 2025.

-The new station will connect with Flinders Street station via an underground walkway through the existing Campbell Arcade and Degraves Street underpass.
+The new station connects with Flinders Street station via an underground walkway through the existing Campbell Arcade and Degraves Street underpass.
 A number of changes were made to the design of the connection with the 1950s Campbell Arcade to preserve the site's heritage character and small, art deco shopfronts.
 In 2019, a section of Flinders Street was closed to cars to allow the construction of the underground connection between the two stations.

-The connection, named Flinders Link, will allow for a paid-area interchange between Metro Tunnel services at Town Hall and Flinders Street services.
-As part of the project, six lifts are being installed on Flinders Street station platforms 1–10 to allow for accessible access via the Degraves Street underpass.
+The connection, named Flinders Link, allows for a paid-area interchange between Metro Tunnel services at Town Hall and Flinders Street services.
+As part of the project, six lifts were installed on Flinders Street station platforms 1–10 to allow for access via the Degraves Street underpass.

-On the 29th of January 2025 the Degraves Street Subway reopened after being closed since April 2022.
+On 29 January 2025, the Degraves Street Subway reopened after being closed since April 2022.
 As part of the upgrade elevators were added in place of one of the sets of stairs up to the platforms.
-The exits onto Flinders and Degraves Street remain closed until Town Hall opens later in 2025.
+The exits onto Flinders and Degraves Street as well as Campbell Arcade were reopened on 28 July 2025.
+The connection from Campbell Arcade to Town Hall opened alongside the Metro Tunnel on 30 November 2025.